 RV Life – A Trial Run, Part 2 (The Grand Canyon)

-RV Life - A Trial Run Part 2 - Grand Canyon Colors
+Eye of the Beholder - RV Life - A Trial Run, Part 2 (Grand Canyon)

 Pictures pale in comparison to the in-person experience of this profound sight.